Product

 FAQ

-No. Small teams often get the most from a clear baseline because they don't have dedicated tooling or engineering analysts.
-The onboarding flow is designed to be lightweight.
+No. Smaller teams often benefit fastest because they rarely have dedicated analytics tooling or engineering analysts.

-Forgemaster uses read-only access where possible.
-The onboarding does not require write permissions, pipeline changes, or script installation.
+With read-only access where possible.
+No write permissions, pipeline changes, or scripts are required.